 The Penn Museum is open to all.
 We recognize the diversity of our guests' abilities and needs, and we offer a variety of programs and services to ensure the accessibility of the Museum and its collection.

-- The Group Entrance (Kress) can be entered via the driveway on the east side of the Museum off Convention Avenue, south of South Street, just past the entrance to Lot 7.
-This driveway is directly across from the SEPTA University City Regional Rail Station.
-Guests may be dropped off at the Group Entrance (Kress) but parking is not available in the Group Entrance lot.
-Use this entrance to access most galleries, the Pepper Mill Café, Museum Shop, and Rainey Auditorium.
+- The East Entrance, can be entered via the driveway on the east side of the Museum off Convention Avenue, south of South Street, just past the entrance to Penn Museum Lot 7.
+This driveway is directly across from the SEPTA Penn Medicine Regional Rail Station (formerly University City Station).
+Guests may be dropped off at the East Entrance but the Kress Lot is not open for public parking.
+This entrance has a power-assisted door.

-- The Trescher Entrance, located in between the Main (Kamin) and Group (Kress) Entrances on South Street, is only open to the general public for special events.
+- The Courtyard Entrance, located in between the Main and East Entrances on South Street, is only open to the general public for special events.
 It can be entered through the Stoner Courtyard, and mats are provided for easier passage over the cobblestones.
 This entrance has a power-assisted door.

 Accessible parking is available in the University of Pennsylvania’s Penn Museum Parking Garage (also known as Garage 7) at the posted rates.
 The parking garage is adjacent to the Museum at the corner of South Street and Convention Avenue, with its entrance off Convention Avenue.
 Spaces are limited and available on a first-come, first-served basis.
 Please see the PennAccess PDF for accessibility details.

 Service animals are welcome in the Museum and its galleries.

-No admission fee will be charged for any Personal Care Attendant (PCA) who accompanies a visitor with disabilities to the Penn Museum.
+No admission fee is required for any Personal Care Attendant (PCA) who accompanies a visitor with disabilities to the Penn Museum.
 This free admission for a PCA includes general museum admission, special exhibitions, public programs, and tours.
 These tickets can be acquired at the entrance desks at the time of visit.